The Spectator, Volume 1George Gregory Smith Dent, 1945 |

 Pagina 88

 ...
-Musick to the Genius of the People , and consider that the Delicacy of Hearing , and Taste of Har- mony , has been formed upon those Sounds which every Country abounds with : In short , that Musick is of a Relative Nature , and what is ...
+Musick to the Genius of the People , and consider that the Delicacy of Hearing , and Taste of Har- mony , has been formed upon those Sounds which every Country abounds with : In short , that Musick is of a Relative Nature , and what ...

 ...
-Musick to the Genius of the People , and consider that the Delicacy of Hearing , and Taste of Har- mony , has been formed upon those Sounds which every Country abounds with : In short , that Musick is of a Relative Nature , and what is ...
+Musick to the Genius of the People , and consider that the Delicacy of Hearing , and Taste of Har- mony , has been formed upon those Sounds which every Country abounds with : In short , that Musick is of a Relative Nature , and what ...

 Overige edities - Alles bekijken